 Phishing is the fraudulent practice of sending emails and texts purporting to be from reputable sources to persuade individuals to reveal personal information, such as login credentials.
 Some examples of how fraudsters are using phishing emails and text messages related to the pandemic include:

 - Fake cures, vaccines and testing kits

 - Airline carrier refunds

 - Be suspicious of any email or text that requests your personal information.

-- Hover over links to check validity, or visit websites directly through your internet browser before logging in or accessing material.
+- Hover over links to check validity, or visit websites directly by entering a known URL address into your internet browser before logging in or accessing material.

 - Ensure a website is secure before entering personal information.

 - Do not click or download suspicious or unknown attachments, and be wary of attachments even from people you know.